cjpdee/piano-roll/README.md

 - Fix the keypress handler so it feels more natural

 In piano roll:
-- 'onion skin' effect for scales
+- 'onion skin' effect for scales - in notes
 - the scale + key will be controlled from the Controls component

 - Ability to select root note which the piano roll starts on

+Drum machine tab - switch using v-if

+- design something